Financial Literacy in the Black Community

 The Role of Black Financial Advisors

 There is a significant lack of Black representation in the financial planning industry.
-In 2020, less than 2 percent of U.S. certified financial planners (CFPs) were Black.
+In 2020, less than 2% of U.S. Certified Financial Planner™ professionals (CFPs) were Black.

 While other financial designations exist, such as accredited financial counselors and brokers, data on minority representation in these professions is virtually nonexistent, making it difficult to track the industry’s overall progress on racial diversity.